Government to introduce targets to cut sewage dumping in rivers

 The party said it will table an Opposition day motion in the House of Commons for a debate on the Water Quality (Sewage Discharge) Bill, introduced by shadow environment secretary Jim McMahon.

-“Today, Tory MPs have an opportunity to support Labour’s Water Quality Bill which will put an end to sewage dumping once and for all.
-Their constituents will be watching to see if they will put the best interests of our country before their party.

-“The next Labour government will build a better Britain and end the Tory sewage scandal, delivering mandatory monitoring on all sewage outlets, introducing automatic fines for discharges, setting ambitious targets for stopping systematic sewage dumping and ensuring that water bosses are held to account for negligence.”
+Mr McMahon told MPs: “The reason we’re here today is because the country we love and the quality of life for millions of working people is being treated with utter contempt, dumped on with raw human sewage, dumped on on an industrial scale, and dumped on with at least 1.5 million sewage dumps last year alone.

+“Dumped on for a total of 11 million running hours, that’s a sewage dump every two and a half minutes.”

-The Bill comes after Labour analysis of Environment Agency statistics suggested sewage was dumped every two-and-a-half minutes on average since 2016.
+The debate comes after Labour analysis of Environment Agency statistics suggested sewage was dumped every two-and-a-half minutes on average since 2016.

 Rivers, lakes, seas and beaches faced a staggering 1,276 years’ worth of raw sewage over just a seven-year period, according to the party’s research.

-“It was a Conservative government that introduced 100% monitoring of storm overflows.

-“We’ve brought forward stronger regulations, tougher enforcement and the largest water infrastructure programme in history – an expected £56 billion investment – and we will make fines unlimited so that the polluter always pays.”
+She said: “This Government has already taken action … We already have a target for reduction in sewage discharges which we will put into law, we’ve already consulted to remove caps on financial penalties and we’ve already undertaken an assessment of sewage discharges – but unlike the Opposition we have a credible, costed plan to stop the scourge of sewage.”

+Ms Coffey also argued that automatic financial penalties would weaken enforcement efforts against more serious discharges, while the Conservatives claimed Labour’s plans would add more than £1,000 to the average household water bill by the end of the decade.

-The Liberal Democrats’ environment spokesperson Tim Farron said Tuesday’s vote represented “judgment day for Conservative MPs on the sewage crisis plaguing our coastlines and rivers”.
+The Liberal Democrats are expected to support Labour’s proposals, with environment spokesman Tim Farron describing Tuesday as “judgment day for Conservative MPs on the sewage crisis plaguing our coastlines and rivers”.

-He said: “Conservative MPs have spent the past year blocking tough new laws on water companies.
-They are trying to take the British public for fools with tough talk and no action.

-“Communities across the country have had enough of Conservative MPs who would rather protect water firms over their local environment.”
+However, the Government’s majority means Labour’s attempt to push through its own legislation is almost certain to fail.